-- TMS has been the EY lead at school since January 2020.
-Her role has been to raise standards in the Early Years. - TMS has worked as part of the SLT to create a SDP which outlines the priorities in Early Years this year. - Data and assessments are monitored closely by TMS to ensure consistency across all three classes.
-Regular discussions and moderation takes place and anomalies are discussed with the team. - TMS attends all TPAT moderation opportunities and attends regular TPAT Early Years meetings. - TMS conducts performance management meetings and sets targets for all Early Years Teaching Assistants.
-These are monitored and reviewed throughout the year through informal discussion, learning walk observations and formal meetings.
+- MGP has recently joined the Reception team as the EY lead, as of May 2024. - MGP will be working with the SLT to create a SDP which outlines the priorities in Early Years this year. - Data and assessments are monitored closely by MGP to ensure consistency across all three classes.
+Regular discussions and moderation takes place and anomalies are discussed with the team. - MGP will attend all TPAT moderation opportunities and will attend regular TPAT Early Years meetings. - MGP will conduct performance management meetings and sets targets for all Early Years Teaching Assistants.
+These are monitored and reviewed throughout the year through informal discussion, learning walk observations and formal meetings. - MGP will undertake maths training with Karen Wilding in August 2024.